AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 * queue-bpdistributionagent0 (DSTRQ2): The asset is published to Brand Portal.
 * queue-bpdistributionagent0 (DSTRQ3): The system replicates the AEM Assets folder (containing the asset) in Brand Portal.

-In the above example, an additional request and response is triggered.
+In the above example, an additional request and response are triggered.
 The system could not find the parent folder (Add Path) in Brand Portal because the asset was published for the first time, therefore, it triggered an additional request to create a parent folder with the same name in Brand Portal where the asset is published.

 >[!NOTE]
 >